 March 26, 1934.
 Federal prohibition in the territory of Hawaii was repealed.

 March 27, 1860.
 Patent No. 27,615 was granted to M.L.
 Byrn of New York City for a corkscrew.

-April Alcohol History Dates
+April in Alcohol History Dates

 April 2, 1918.
-Massachusetts ratified the 18th Amendment.
+MA ratified the 18th Amendment.

 April 5, 1933.
-Prohibition of beer in the District of Columbia repealed.
+Prohibition of beer in DC repealed.

 April 7, 1933.
 It became legal to sell beer if not prohibited by a state or locality.

 April 10, 1933.
-Michigan ratified the 21st Amendment.
+MI ratified the 21st (Repeal) Amendment.

 April 11, 1917.
-New Hampshire approved state-wide prohibition.
+NH approved state-wide prohibition.

 April 16, 1786.
 Birth of temperance activist Dr. Thomas Sewall.
 His very graphic lithographs of the stomachs of alcoholics did much to intensify temperance sentiment.
 As a young physician, Dr. Sewall was found guilty of grave robbing.
 Two of the eight corpses were those of his own former patients.